markdawson/sales-dashboard-example/unmanged_table_with_the_orm.md

 # Accessing External Data with Unmanaged Tables in the Django ORM

 Sometimes when building our Django app, we'd like to access some existing external SQL dataset.
-It's easy to access that data through Django's ORM (objet relational mapper) using un unmanaged table.
+It's easy to access that data through Django's ORM (object relational mapper) using unmanaged table.

 We'll walk through an example here of how we would pull some external sales data into a Django powered dashboard.
 Imagine you have the following data in a Postgres or SQLite3 table.